History of the NFL in Los Angeles: Anaheim Stadium

-Anaheim Stadium, known since 2004 as Angel Stadium of Anaheim, is approximately 25 miles (40 km) south east of Downtown Los Angeles, at the city of Anaheim.
-It was built by Major League Baseball's California Angels – currently Los Angeles Angels – and opened in 1966.
-The Rams moved into the stadium in 1980, looking for a more modern venue than the Coliseum, and also a stadium that would be small enough to keep Rams games from being blacked out on local television.
+Anaheim Stadium, known since 2004 as Angel Stadium of Anaheim, is in the city of Anaheim, about 25 mi southeast of Downtown Los Angeles.
+It was built by Major League Baseball's California Angels – currently, the Los Angeles Angels – and opened in 1966.
+The stadium was renovated in 1980, adding an enclosed upper deck to accommodate the Rams, who were looking for a more modern venue than the aging LA Coliseum.
+Because games were blacked out on local TV, Rams' then-owner Carroll Rosenbloom also wanted a venue that could accommodate a sizeable crowd.
 About 23,000 seats were added for football games.
-Three teams had previously played home games in Anaheim Stadium prior to the Rams' move: the Southern California Sun of the World Football League and the now-defunct football programs at Cal State Fullerton and Long Beach State.
+Three teams had played home games in Anaheim Stadium before the Rams: the Southern California Sun of the World Football League and the now-defunct football programs at Cal State Fullerton and Long Beach State.

-After the Rams left California in 1995, Angel Stadium was extensively renovated to be reverted to a baseball-only configuration, and only hosts high school football.
-The stadium can no longer supply the needs of national TV football broadcasts.
+After the Rams left California in 1995, Angel Stadium was renovated and reverted to a baseball-only configuration in 1997.
+The stadium now hosts occasional high school football games but can no longer meet the needs of national TV football broadcasts.